With regard to the aspects relevant under data protection legislation and concerning use of the site

 However, please note that we cannot guarantee complete data security, particularly when communicating using the contact form or by email.
 Please, therefore, refrain from sending confidential information such as bank or credit card details, etc., in these ways.
 We recommend using a secure transmission path, such as postal communication, to send confidential information.

-We use what is referred to as the “double opt-in procedure” to send the newsletter, i.e. we will not send you a newsletter by email until we have received your prior express confirmation that we should activate the newsletter service.
-We will then send you a notification email asking you to confirm that you wish to receive our newsletter by clicking on a link contained in the email.
-Once this separate double opt-in procedure is complete, you have given your consent to receiving the newsletter.
+We use what is referred to as the “double opt-in procedure” to send the newsletter and sign up for our press distribution list, i.e. we will not send you a newsletter or a press release by email until we have received your prior express confirmation that we should activate the newsletter or press distribution list service.
+We will then send you a notification email asking you to confirm that you wish to receive our newsletter or our press releases by clicking on a link contained in the email.
+Once this separate double opt-in procedure is complete, you have given your consent to receiving the newsletter or press releases.

-We only send newsletters following proper subscription, i.e. with your consent based on Art.
+We only send newsletters or press releases following proper subscription, i.e. with your consent based on Art.
 6, Para.
 1, Clause 1, lit. a of the GDPR.
-Insofar as the content of a newsletter is specifically described in the course of subscription, such content is decisive for the scope of the consent.
-Moreover, our newsletters contain information about our products, offers, promotions and company.
+Insofar as the content of a newsletter or press release is specifically described in the course of subscription, such content is decisive for the scope of the consent.
+Moreover, our newsletters and press releases contain information about our products, offers, promotions and company.

-If you later decide you no longer wish to receive newsletters from us, you can revoke your consent at any time.
+If you later decide you no longer wish to receive newsletters or press releases from us, you can revoke your consent at any time.
 Sending a message in text form (e.g. email, letter) to the contact details provided above or to email@example.com is sufficient for us in this regard.
-You will, of course, also find an Unsubscribe link in every newsletter.
+You will of course also find an unsubscribe link in every newsletter and every press release.

-The email addresses of our newsletter recipients, as well as other data of the recipients described in this information, are stored on MailChimp’s servers in the USA.
+The email addresses of our newsletter recipients and members of the press distribution list, as well as other data of the recipients described in this information, are stored on MailChimp’s servers in the USA.
 MailChimp uses this information to send and evaluate the newsletter on our behalf.
-Furthermore, according to its own information MailChimp can use this data to optimise or improve its own services, e.g. to technically optimise how the newsletter is sent and presented or for economic purposes, in order to determine which countries the recipients come from.
-However, MailChimp does not use our newsletter recipients’ data in order to write to them directly or to disclose their data to third parties.
+Furthermore, according to its own information MailChimp can use these data to optimise or improve its own services, e.g. to technically optimise how the newsletter and press releases are sent and presented or for economic purposes, in order to determine which countries the recipients come from.
+However, MailChimp does not use our newsletter recipients’ data or data from members of the press distribution list in order to write to them directly or to disclose their data to third parties.

 We trust in MailChimp’s reliability, IT security and data security.
 MailChimp is certified under the EU/US Privacy Shield Agreement and therefore undertakes to comply with EU data protection regulations.

-We would like to make you aware that, after the newsletter has been sent, we will evaluate your user behaviour in relation to our newsletter.
+We would like to make you aware that, after the newsletter and press release have been sent, we will evaluate your user behaviour in relation to our newsletter.
 With regard to this evaluation, the emails that are sent contain what are referred to as either “web beacons” or “tracking / counting pixels”.
-These are single-pixel image files that link to our website and therefore allow us to evaluate your user behaviour in relation to our newsletter.
+These are single-pixel image files that link to our website and therefore allow us to evaluate your user behaviour in relation to our newsletter and our press releases.
 This is done by collecting technical information, e.g. about your browser, your system, your IP address and the time of access.
 In addition, there are web beacons, which are assigned to your email address and linked to your own ID.